-- 15.6.1 For all enrollees the Contractor shall ensure that health care services are coordinated as follows: - 15.6.1.1 The Contractor shall ensure that the Care Manager/Intensive Care Coordinator assigned to the enrollee provides high touch intensive care management services in relationship to identified special health care needs, consistent with the results of the HRA, claims, or other data sources. - 15.6.1.2 The Contractor shall ensure that PCPs, in consultation with other appropriate health care professionals, such as Care Managers, and Intensive Care Coordinators, are responsible for the provision, coordination, and supervision of overall health care to meet the needs of each enrollee, including initiation and coordination of referrals for medically necessary specialty care.

-- 15.6.1.3 The Contractor shall ensure that enrollee health information is shared between providers in a manner that facilitates coordination of care while protecting confidentiality and enrollee privacy (42 CFR 438.208(b)(2)(4) and 45 CFR 160 and 164 subparts A and E). - 15.6.1.4 The Contractor must implement procedures to share information regarding the physical and behavioral health care of enrollees with other contractors and RSNs serving the enrollees so that those activities are not duplicated while protecting confidentiality and enrollee rights (42 CFR 438.208 (b)(3)). - 15.6.2 The Contractor shall facilitate care management and coordination between the PCP and the Care Manager/Intensive Care Coordinator, or case manager(s) assigned to the enrollee as necessary if it is not provided directly by the Contractor. - 15.6.2.1 For all enrollees, care management and coordination services shall include assistance with accessing needed mental health, substance use disorder, physical health services, long term services and supports, community resources, or developmental disability services. - 15.6.2.2 For all enrollees, care management and coordination services shall include monitoring, providing education, facilitating and encouraging adherence to recommended treatment.
-Nothing in this requirement should be construed to limit in any way the enrollee's right to refuse treatment. - 15.6.3 The Contractor shall coordinate and ensure PCPs coordinate with community-based and Department of Social and Health Services, Department of Health, local health jurisdictions and HCA services/programs including but not limited to services/programs described in this Section:
+- 14.1The Contractor shall have in place a three tiered Care Management and Health Home Care Coordination system designed to ensure all enrollees access to integrated delivery of all Medicare and Medicaid preventive, primary, acute, post-acute, rehabilitation, behavioral health and long term supports and services, including State Plan Home Care Services, State Plan Health Home services and COPES waiver services. - 14.2For all enrollees, the system must be designed to promote and assure service accessibility, attention to individual needs, transitional continuity of care, comprehensive and coordinated service delivery, culturally appropriate care and fiscal and professional accountability. - 14.3For all enrollees, the system must be designed to ensure communication and coordination among providers in the settings in which the Enrollee receives services, and facilitate and maximize the level of Enrollee self-determination and Enrollee choice of services, Providers and living arrangements. - 14.4For all enrollees the Contractor shall ensure that health care services are coordinated as follows (42 CFR 438.208): - 14.4.1 The Contractor shall ensure that PCPs, in consultation with other appropriate health care professionals such as Health Home Care Coordinators, care managers or case managers are responsible for the provision, coordination, and supervision of overall health care to meet the needs of each enrollee, including initiation and coordination of referrals for medically necessary specialty care. - 14.4.2 The Contractor shall ensure that enrollee health information is shared between providers in a manner that facilitates coordination of care while protecting confidentiality and enrollee privacy (42 CFR 438.208(b)(2)(4) and 45 CFR 160 and 164 subparts A and E). - 14.5The Contractor shall facilitate care management and coordination between the PCP and Health Home Care Coordinator, care manager, or case manager as necessary if it is not provided directly by the Contractor. - 14.5.1 For all enrollees, care management and coordination services shall include assistance with accessing needed mental health, substance use disorder physical health services, community resources, or developmental disability services. - 14.5.2 For all enrollees, care management and coordination services shall include monitoring, providing education, facilitating and encouraging adherence to recommended treatment.
+Nothing in this requirement should be construed to limit in any way the enrollee's right to refuse treatment. - 14.6The Contractor shall coordinate and ensure PCPs coordinate with community-based and Department of Social and Health Services, Department of Health, local health jurisdictions and HCA services/programs including but not limited to services/programs described in this Section: